 A charitable remainder unitrust (CRUT) is established by irrevocably transferring assets to a trustee, who invests the assets and pays a variable income to you and/or your beneficiaries.
 At the end of the CRUT term, the trustee distributes the remainder of the assets to Ferris.

-You may make Ferris the owner and beneficiary of a new or exiting paid-up life insurance policy.
+You may make Ferris the owner and beneficiary of a new or existing paid-up life insurance policy.
 The advantages of this type of gift is the ability to provide a significant gift with a modest investment.

 Please contact the Associate Vice President for Advancement at 231-591-2850 to discuss your planned giving options.